Before you can begin automating rss emails with Marketo you will need to find the data source; an RSS feed.

 If you can't find your RSS don't give up!
 Almost every modern content management software supports RSS feed natively or with a simple plugin.
 Don't be afraid to ask your website developer for help finding the RSS feed URL they will more than likely be able to supply it.

-We have setup our Pardot RSS email to automatically send every week, on Thursday at 9am CT.
-By default, FeedOtter will only send an email when there is new content.
-While optional, this is most typically left on.
-You can change this setting by clicking Show Advanced Options at the bottom.
+We have setup our Marketo RSS email to automatically send every week, on Thursday at 9am CT.
+By default, FeedOtter will only send an email when there is at least one article of new content.
+This behavior can be altered via the Advanced Settings area.
+Here you will find options to send every other week, quarterly, or to include old content.

 If you haven't already, find your RSS feed URL and paste it into the appropriate box in the FeedOtter interface.